Eric M. Fowler

-Eric M. Fowler is an American guitarist, singer, songwriter, composer and producer who is best known as a member of popular musical group Boxing Gandhis.
+Eric M. Fowler is an American guitarist, singer, songwriter, composer and producer who is best known as a member of musical group Boxing Gandhis.
 Fowler is a featured musician on many popular recordings by artists such as Sting, UB40, Rosanne Cash, Taylor Dayne, General Public, Clint Black, Kelly Price and the Boxing Gandhis.
 He currently resides in Los Angeles California with his wife Colette and 3 children.